Skip to content

 Integration Assessment

-REST API over HTTPS with API-key authentication.
-Webhook callbacks for transaction status changes.
-Hosted payment pages and dynamic invoice links for merchants that do not want to build their own checkout UI.
-Five open-source plugins available on github.com/XAIGATE — woocommerce-wordpress, magento2, opencart, prestashop, drupal (all PHP).
-The WooCommerce plugin is also published on the official WordPress plugin directory at wordpress.org/plugins/xaigate-crypto-payment-gateway/.
-Plugin installation to live: under one hour on a typical WooCommerce shop, granted an API key from wallet.xaigate.com/merchant/credential.
-Custom REST API integration: 3-7 days for a basic deposit flow, 1-3 weeks for a fuller iGaming-style integration with multiple chain selection, webhook reconciliation and treasury reporting.
-No npm package, no Python SDK, no Ruby gem, no Java client, no .NET library, no native iOS or Android mobile SDK, no React Native helper.
-Documentation lives at xaigate.com/crypto-payment-gateway-solution-with-xaigate and various landing pages — rated adequate, not Stripe-tier.
-There is no dedicated docs.xaigate.com developer portal as of May 2026.
-No published SoftSwiss / EveryMatrix / Slotegrator iGaming-platform connectors.
+REST API over HTTPS with API-key authentication, webhook callbacks for transaction status changes, and hosted payment pages and dynamic invoice links for merchants that do not want to build their own checkout UI.
+Five open-source plugins are available on github.com/XAIGATE: woocommerce-wordpress, magento2, opencart, prestashop and drupal, all PHP.
+The WooCommerce plugin was previously listed on the official WordPress plugin directory at wordpress.org/plugins/xaigate-crypto-payment-gateway/ but was closed by WordPress on February 8, 2025 for 'Guideline Violation' and is no longer available for download from the directory.
+The source code is still in github.com/XAIGATE/woocommerce-wordpress, so installation now requires a manual GitHub install rather than a one-click WP-directory install, and that closure is a credibility hit on the SMB onboarding story and a yellow flag for any operator evaluating the product's developer-side hygiene.
+Plugin installation to live runs under one hour on a typical WooCommerce shop with an API key from wallet.xaigate.com/merchant/credential.
+Custom REST API integration takes 3-7 days for a basic deposit flow and 1-3 weeks for a fuller iGaming-style integration with multiple chain selection, webhook reconciliation and treasury reporting.
+There is no npm package, no Python SDK, no Ruby gem, no Java client, no .NET library, no native iOS or Android mobile SDK and no React Native helper.
+Documentation lives at xaigate.com/crypto-payment-gateway-solution-with-xaigate and various landing pages, rated adequate rather than Stripe-tier, with no dedicated docs.xaigate.com developer portal as of May 2026 and no published SoftSwiss / EveryMatrix / Slotegrator iGaming-platform connectors.
 Sandbox/test mode is available through the merchant dashboard with separate test API keys.

 Risk & Compliance